Eaziey/outbox-webhook-dispatcher/README.md

 This project solves that by implementing the **transactional outbox pattern**: events are first persisted to a database, and a background dispatcher handles delivery independently.
 If delivery fails, the system retries automatically with exponential backoff.
 Every delivery attempt is tracked for full observability.

-The system is **multi-tenant** — a single instance can serve multiple isolated tenants, each with their own subscriptions and message history.
+The system is **multi-tenant**.
+A single instance can serve multiple isolated tenants, each with their own subscriptions and message history.

 ---

 ## Features

-- **Reliable delivery** — messages are persisted before dispatch; delivery is decoupled from the enqueue request
+- **Reliable delivery** - messages are persisted before dispatch; delivery is decoupled from the enqueue request
-- **Multi-tenancy** — all data is scoped per tenant via the `X-Tenant-Id` header
+- **Multi-tenancy** - all data is scoped per tenant via the `X-Tenant-Id` header
-- **Fan-out** — each enqueued message creates one delivery per active subscription in the tenant
+- **Fan-out** - each enqueued message creates one delivery per active subscription in the tenant
-- **Automatic retries** — failed deliveries retry with exponential backoff up to a configurable maximum
+- **Automatic retries** - failed deliveries retry with exponential backoff up to a configurable maximum
-- **Per-subscription concurrency** — `MaxConcurrency` limits in-flight deliveries per subscription
+- **Per-subscription concurrency** - `MaxConcurrency` limits in-flight deliveries per subscription
-- **HMAC signing** — every webhook request is signed with `HMAC-SHA256`, allowing receivers to verify authenticity
+- **HMAC signing** - every webhook request is signed with `HMAC-SHA256`, allowing receivers to verify authenticity
-- **Full audit trail** — every delivery attempt is recorded with status code, error, and timestamp
+- **Full audit trail** - every delivery attempt is recorded with status code, error, and timestamp
-- **Manual requeue** — dead or failed deliveries can be manually requeued via the API
+- **Manual requeue** - dead or failed deliveries can be manually requeued via the API
-- **Secret rotation** — subscription secrets can be rotated without downtime
+- **Secret rotation** - subscription secrets can be rotated without downtime
-- **Extra headers** — custom headers can be forwarded with each webhook delivery via `extraHeadersJson`
+- **Extra headers** - custom headers can be forwarded with each webhook delivery via `extraHeadersJson`

 ---